nvoynov/clerq/README.md

 * `{{parent: top}}` in an optional metadata section that becomes `node.meta`;
 * and finally `Body` is an optional `node.body`.

-From version 0.2.1 you can place `id` inside metadata, so you can provide ids trough metadata section.
-And you can use there `,`, `;`, and `\n` as attributes delimiter.

 ```markdown
 # Part two
 {{id: p1, parent: top}}